- Easy assembly

-FAQ’s about the product:
+FAQ’s about the shelving kit:

 How do these compare to those chrome looking rounded shelving mobile units?

 They feel far more sturdy than their chrome counterparts.
 There have been times when those, in this writer’s experiences at culinary school, that the racks felt wobbly after repeated use for years and years.
-Keep in mind, to be fair, this unit also crossed areas of downtown Portland on the sidewalk, then again, there were multiples of these units and they all felt the same.
+Keep in mind, to be fair, this unit also crossed areas of downtown Portland on the sidewalk.
+However, there were multiples of these types of units and they all felt the same.
 A quick search of reviews about those types of shelves, or at least, similar types of shelves, also shows that some of the generic brands being sold by big retailers have trouble coming together when it should be easy.
 A few of the reviews mention that some of the plastic pieces do not fit or came right off.
 Granted some people are having trouble following the directions but it was enough to warrant, looking at the videos and the complaints, at least to mention it.
 Of course, it all comes down to personal preference but, in this writer’s experience, shaking the chrome shelves and shaking this shelf feel different.
 One felt wobbly and the other did not feel wobbly at all.